 The tables in this chapter show the national and global context of graduate education with the top institutions.
-As Table 13 shows, the college ranking in Table 10 can be referenced for the graduate study, especially in case that the institutions are international or on-line.
+As same through the tables in this chapter, the college and university rankings can be referenced for the graduate study, especially in case that the institutions are international or on-line.